-- Purpose and Use of Debt long-term General Fund debt will be incurred based on the County's needs and ability to repay, and where appropriate, methods and sources of funding will be maximized.
-Long-term debt will be restricted to those capital improvements that cannot be funded from current revenues. - Types of Debt includes General Obligation Bonds, Revenue Bonds, Certificates of Participation, Commercial Paper, Lease Purchase Agreements and other obligations. - Project Life debt shall not exceed the useful life of the asset being acquired or constructed. - Refunding Policies the County maintains a debt structure that allows for early retirement of debt.
+Purpose and Use of Debt - long-term General Fund obligated debt will be incurred based on the County's needs and ability to repay, and where appropriate, methods and sources of funding will be maximized.
+Long-term debt will be restricted to those capital improvements that cannot be funded from current revenues.
+Capital expenditures will be integrated with the Capital Improvement Plan.

+- Types of Debt includes General Obligation Bonds, Revenue Bonds, Certificates of Participation, Commercial Paper, Lease Purchase Agreements and other obligations. - Project Life debt shall not exceed the useful life of the asset being acquired or constructed. - Refunding Policies the County maintains a debt structure that allows for early retirement of debt.